Chewy Sugar Cookies {Pillsbury Copycat Recipe}

 Instructions

-• In a small bowl, stir together flour, baking soda, and baking powder.
+• In a small bowl, whisk together flour, baking soda, and baking powder.

 • Add just enough of the buttermilk to moisten the dough and make it soft, but not wet.
-We used 1 tablespoon.
+Start with 1 tablespoon and mix well on low speed.
+It will most likely come together into a nice dough.
+If it isn’t, add another ½ to 1 tablespoon buttermilk until it forms a dough.

-• Bake for 8 minutes.
-Let stand for 2 minutes on the baking sheets before removing to cool on a rack.
+• Bake cookies for 8 minutes.
+Take them out of the oven before they get golden brown.
+Let stand for 2 minutes on the baking sheets before removing cooling on a wire rack.

 Video